What is AIT?

 - Difficulty in language classes, native as well as foreign

 - Poor handwriting

 - Emotional withdrawal; lack of affect; no communication of feelings

 A note to adults:

-Nutrition of course plays an important roal in all aspects of human development, a one hour consultation is included in all programs and is also available and often recommended 3-6 months before starting a program.
+Nutrition of course plays an important roal in all aspects of human development, even providing fast migraine relief.
+A one hour consultation is included in all programs and is also available and often recommended 3-6 months before starting a program.
 We have an experienced nutritional consultant and clinical herbalist on staff, please contact us for more information and to schedule appointments.

 |"Everything happens as if human behavior were largely conditioned by the manner in which one hears."

 |".auditory training has taken hold in the United States and Canada.
 Now there are many "Georgies," children who were once labelled autistic and who are now living normal, happy lives."